Combinatorial minors for matrix functions and their applications: An example of enumerating the permutations of classes 0,1,2 modulo 3 with restricted positions

 \section{An example of enumerating the permutations of classes 0,1,2 modulo 3 with restricted positions}

 Let

 Consider class $\mathcal{B}(A)$ of permutations with restricted positions and find the distribution of them over classes 0,1,2 modulo 3.
 We use $\omega$-permanent with $\omega=e^{\frac{2\pi i}{3}}$ and its expansion over elements of the first row, given by (\ref{4.1}).
-Recall that, for the receiving the required enumerative information, we cannot use identities of type $1+\omega+\omega^2=0.$ We have
+Recall that, for the receiving the required enumerative information, we should not use identities of type $1+\omega+\omega^2=0.$ We have

-Thus in $\mathcal{B}(A)$ we have 13 permutation of class 0; 9 permutations of class 1 and 10 ones from class 2 modulo 3. $\blacksquare$
+Thus in $\mathcal{B}(A)$ we have 13 permutation of class 0 modulo 3; 9 permutations of class 1 modulo 3 and 10 permutations of class 2 modulo 3. $\blacksquare$